AlaEddinePHD/CameraClustering/README.md

 - In the project there is a scenario that contains a set of cameras randomly positioned.
 To test this scenario click on the button (Open cameras) and it will display the network for you.

-More details on how to set up and run simulations on AVENS are available in the following publications:
+More details are available in the following publications:
 - Ala-Eddine Benrazek, Farou Brahim, Seridi Hamid, Kouahla Zinedine and Kurulay Muhammet, "Ascending Hierarchical Classification for Camera Clustering Based on FoV Overlaps for WMSN", IET Wireless Sensor Systems, DOI: 10.1049/iet-wss.2019.0030, 29 July 2019.
 - Ala-Eddine, Benrazek, Farou Brahim, and Kurulay Muhammet.
 "Efficient Camera Clustering Method Based on Overlapping FoVs for WMSNs."
 International Journal of Informatics and Applied Mathematics 1.1: 11-27, 2019.
 URL : https://dergipark.org.tr/ijiam/issue/43831/525242